 8 lbs (3.5 kg) of small cucumbers (tips cut off).
 The flowering end of a cucumber has an enzyme in it that will cause the cucumber to go soft while in the brine, and for this reason it is recommended to remove it prior to canning.

 Additionally, it is best to consider specific pickling cucumbers when making pickles.
-The TAG Level - How to Make Picklestypes of cucumber you will buy from most grocery stores are not ‘pickling’ grade, and will not taste as good, as they are generally intended for eating fresh.
+The types of cucumber you will buy from most grocery stores are not ‘pickling’ grade, and will not taste as good, as they are generally intended for eating fresh.
 Furthermore, the processing and storage period required for most store-bought items means they will likely have additional preservatives, wax and other substances on them that could adversely affect your results.
 For the best results, try to find locally grown pickling cucumbers.

 Ingredients – Pickling Brine (7 Quart Sized Jars of Pickles)